 \subsection{Visualizing the Embeddings and Unembeddings.}

 \citet{powerGrokkingGeneralizationOverfitting2022} found it useful to use t-SNE to vizualize the unembedding in their networks trained on $S_5$.
-Here, we replicate their results, and show an additional meaningful representation in Figure~\ref{fig:visualisations}.
+Here, we replicate their results, and show an additional meaningful visualization in Figure~\ref{fig:visualisations}.
 We did not find the unembedding $W_U$ to cluster into subgroups as they did via t-SNE, but did via PCA.
-We did find clustering in embeddings into cosets of a subgroup of $S_5$, though found it to be a different subgroup.
-Over different run's, these subgroups were arbitrary, though given the stochastic nature of t-SNE it is hard to say whether this observation is meaningful.
+We did find clustering in embeddings into cosets of a subgroup of $S_5$, though found the cosets to be of a different subgroup.
+Over different runs, these subgroups were arbitrary, though given the stochastic nature of t-SNE it is hard to say whether this observation is meaningful.